scott-linder/irsh/README.md

     maxpipes = 5
     timeout = 5

-The leader must prefix all commands.
+The leader will prefix all commands.

 Start irsh by running `init` and then message the bot to join channels: